Intrastat Thresholds 2026

 Intrastat/ESL Reporting Updates

-Exceptionally, Italy uses a unique Intrastat system.
-Some countries have merged Intrastat and ESL into a single return.
-From 2025, Estonia no longer requires arrival reporting, as existing data is considered sufficient for statistical purposes.
+Exceptionally, Italy uses a unique Intrastat system, merging Intrastat and ESL into a single return.
+Also, some countries, such as Estonia and Finland, no longer require arrivals reporting, as existing data is considered sufficient for statistical purposes.

 Transition to modernized Intrastat